coding-academy-ojo/RFA2-/PHP/Module_Tasks/PHP-Basics_Module-2_PHP-Basics.md

 ## 🎯 Objectives

-By the end of these exercises, you will:
+By the end of these Tasks, you will:

 * Understand variables, constants, and data types.
 * Use operators for calculations and logic.